 A new issue of International Journal for Crime, Justice and Social Democracy is now available.

-The fourth issue for 2020 is a double issue and includes diverse articles from scholars in the UK, Italy, Canada, Australia and the US.
+The latest is a double issue and includes diverse articles from scholars in the UK, the Netherlands, Poland, Germany, Norway, Canada, Spain, the US and Australia.

-In two parts, the first part is a special issue: State Violence.
-Practices and Responses.
+In two parts, the first part is a special issue: Transforming Borders and the Discretionary Politics of Migration Control.

 Information about the Journal can be found at https://www.crimejusticejournal.com/